mak119/textEditor/README.md

   3. data entered

 This key value pair is then used to fetch the data and display in the output.html page.

+To Save: Press Ctrl + Shift + S
+To come out of the modal box: Press Esc key